Nation of Islam: Theology

-The sociologist of religion David V. Barrett noted that the Nation's theology is "very distinct" and "extremely detailed".
-The Nation provides conflicting statements about its theology; although it professes commitment to the monotheistic idea of a single God, its discourse refers to multiple gods, meaning that it can be interpreted as polytheistic.

-In the NOI's view, each Allah (God) is not an incorporeal spiritual entity but a flesh-and-blood person.
-These Allahs are anthropomorphic, taking the form of black men, which was the shape that the first Allah consciously adopted.
-In Nation teaching, the Allahs are not immortal, instead typically living for around 200 to 300 years.
-They have varying abilities and degrees of power, with each taking over following the death of their predecessor, after which they rule for a cycle in history.
-The Nation regards its founder, Fard Muhammad, as the latest of these Allahs, or "God in person".
-He is deemed the first to have attained the same powers as that of the earliest Allah, namely the ability to return the universe to its primordial darkness and then recreate it.
-The Nation teaches that although this founder disappeared in 1934, he would live for another 409 years.

 Reflecting a belief in the inner divinity of humanity that is common among North America's black-oriented new religions, the Nation also promotes the idea that "God is man and man is God, that God has a presence inside human individuals."
-Accordingly, the NOI teaches that the black race, in its natural state, is divine, a "nation of Gods", with Elijah Muhammad espousing the view that "all Muslims are Allahs".
-According to the NOI, "knowledge of self" is key for black people to realize their inner divinity.
-The NOI thus maintains that by following its teachings, its adherents can recognize their inner godliness.
-In doing so, it stipulates, black people will also recognise that they have psychic powers; Elijah Muhammad for instance claimed telepathic abilities.
+Accordingly, the NOI teaches that the black race is divine, a "nation of Gods".
+The NOI maintains that by following its teachings, adherents can recognize their inner godliness.
+In doing so, it stipulates, black people will also recognize that they have psychic powers; Elijah Muhammad, for instance, claimed telepathic abilities.

-The Nation of Islam's theology is "completely divorced" from mainstream Islam.
+According to the scholars of religion Ana Belén Soage and Jason Eric Fishman, the Nation of Islam's theology is "completely divorced" from that of mainstream Islam.
 In the latter, God is a single, monotheistic entity, one that is eternal and non-anthropomorphic; Islam also stresses that there is a fundamental ontological divide between humanity and God, which is at odds with NOI teaching.
-Similarly conflicting with mainstream Islam is the NOI's claim that there is no afterlife; Elijah Muhammad wrote that "when you are dead, you are DEAD".
+Similarly conflicting with mainstream Islam is the NOI's belief that there is no afterlife; Elijah Muhammad wrote that "when you are dead, you are ".
 Notions of Heaven, the Nation claims, are a lie used by white Christians to keep black people docile.
 Instead, Elijah Muhammad taught that there is no spiritual realm beyond the material universe.